jpcaltabiano/Whole-Foods-Delivery-Slot/README.md

 ```

 ## Run
-Start Redis (used to persist data).
-If you do not have Redis install you can run
+Start Redis listening on `localhost:6379` (used to persist data).
+If you do not
-it in a container:
+have Redis install you can run it in a container:

 ```
 ./redis-server start